MalwareBench/.github/profile/README.md

 ## Access Information

 Due to the presence of real-world malware, certain packages may contain sensitive information.
 Access to the dataset is available upon reasonable request, considering ethical considerations for usage.
-To request access, please email the authors, and upon evaluation of the purpose, GitHub access will be provided.
+To request access, please fill out the [Google form](https://forms.gle/A5h73BrxS1qsxfaU9).
+For further questions or assistance, please reach out to the authors.

 ## Sources